Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D35
+Managed to sneak some time for codewars today.
+It’s amazing how quickly the problem solving sucks me in.
+Almost missed BJJ while I was struggling with nil values in arrays.

 ### R1D34
 Working with excel VBA today.
 Re-working and commenting a script that enables me to split a workbook into component workbooks based on the field. value in a list.
 In this case I was splitting contract monitoring reports into 1 per commissioner or CCG.
 I will convert it to an instructional blog this afternoon.